AttackLife6/CyberProject1/README/README.md

 |     VirtualWebTwo     	|     No                       	|     10.0.0.4-254              	|     Linux    	|
 |     ELK-Server        	|     No                       	|     10.0.0.4-254              	|     Linux    	|

-### Elk Configuration
+Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- This makes sure it is preventing vulnerabilities.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Install docker.io
-- ...
+- Install pip3
+- Install Docker python module
-- ...
+- Increase virtual memory
+- Download and launch a docker

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.